HighStakesSwitzerland/IBC-Client-Monitor/README.md

 ## Description
-A discord bot that monitors the status of IBC channels and the balances of the relayer wallets of a blockchain from the Cosmos ecosystem.
+A discord bot that monitors the status of IBC clients and the balances of the relayer wallets of a blockchain from the Cosmos ecosystem.

 - Requires the Discord python module, install with `python3 -m pip install discord`.
 Other packages are present by default.
 - Alerts are sent to a configurable Discord channel, mentioning roles/people or not, when the last update of a client happened more than 80% of its trusting period ago (by default, can be modified).